Last updated on October 25th, 2024

 It has also been found that people are more prone to suffering from impostor syndrome during phases of transition.
 Starting a new job might make you doubt yourself.
 Similarly, starting college or university could also leave you feeling as though you don’t belong and aren’t quite good enough.

-There are three different types of impostor syndrome: the perfectionist, the over-achiever, and the expert.
+There are three different types of impostor syndrome

 The perfectionist is someone who has extremely high standards for themselves and their work.
 They often feel like they can never do anything perfectly, and that any mistakes they make are a sign of their own inadequacy.